Ripple is built on the truth that even the smallest actions can have far reaching impacts.

 Creamy and smooth in flavor, Ripple is delicious consumed on its own, in cereal, in your coffee or tea, and as a replacement for dairy, soy, or nut milks in cooking.
 Ripple is also great for cooking, and you can use exactly the same amount of Ripple in recipes as dairy milk.
 Ripple is also a healthy high in protein, low in sugar option for kids (and adults!) who appreciate a tall glass of milk with their cookies.

-Ripple milk is great it coffee!
+Ripple milk is great for coffee!
 It gives coffee much more creaminess than other non-dairy milks because if it’s rich, full body.
 In most types of coffee Ripple won’t separate, and will blend in smoothly.
 Some instant coffees and artisan coffees are highly acidic, which can cause Ripple to separate.
 Try using just a little more Ripple in these types of coffee for a smooth mixture.

 Ripple foams better than any other non-dairy milk product.
 It will produce a more stable foam in lattes and cappuccinos than almond, soy, coconut, or cashew milks.

 At Ripple we believe that the recipe for healthy living is actually really simple.Find Out More